trendmicro/tm-v1-fs-python-sdk/README.md

-# Trend Vision One File Security Python SDK User Guide
+# Trend Vision One™ File Security Python SDK User Guide

+Trend Vision One™ - File Security is a scanner app for files and cloud storage.
+This scanner can detect all types of malicious software (malware) including trojans, ransomware, spyware, and more.
+Based on fragments of previously seen malware, File Security detects obfuscated or polymorphic variants of malware.
+File Security can assess any file type or size for malware and display real-time results.
+With the latest file reputation and variant protection technologies backed by leading threat research, File Security automates malware scanning.
+File Security can also scan objects across your environment in any application, whether on-premises or in the cloud.

-The Trend Vision One File Security Python SDK empowers developers to craft applications seamlessly integrating with the cloud-based Trend Vision One anti-malware file scanning service.
-This ensures a thorough scan of data and artifacts within the applications, identifying potential malicious elements.
+The Python software development kit (SDK) for Trend Vision One™ File Security empowers you to craft applications which seamlessly integrate with File Security.
+With this SDK you can perform a thorough scan of data and artifacts within your applications to identify potential malicious elements.

-This guide outlines the steps to establish your development environment and configure your project, laying the foundation for utilizing the File Security Python SDK effectively.
+Follow the steps below to set up your development environment and configure your project, laying the foundation to effectively use File Security.

-## Requirements
+## Checking prerequisites

 - Python 3.7 or newer
-- Trend Vision One account with a chosen region - for more information, see the [Trend Vision One documentation](https://docs.trendmicro.com/en-us/enterprise/trend-micro-xdr-help/Home).
+- Trend Vision One account with a chosen region - for more information, see the [Trend Vision One documentation](https://docs.trendmicro.com/en-us/documentation/article/trend-vision-one-trend-micro-xdr-abou_001).
-- A Trend Vision One API key with proper role - for more information, see the [Trend Vision One API key documentation](https://docs.trendmicro.com/en-us/enterprise/trend-vision-one/administrative-setti/accountspartfoundati/api-keys.aspx).
+- A Trend Vision One API key with proper role - for more information, see the [Trend Vision One API key documentation](https://docs.trendmicro.com/en-us/documentation/article/trend-vision-one-api-keys).

+When you have all the prerequisites, continue with creating an API key.

+## Creating an API Key

+The File Security SDK requires a valid application programming interface (API) key provided as a parameter to the SDK client object.
+Trend Vision One API keys are associated with different regions.
+Refer to the region flag below to obtain a better understanding of the valid regions associated with the API key.
+For more information, see the [Trend Vision One API key documentation](https://docs.trendmicro.com/en-us/documentation/article/trend-vision-one-api-keys).

+### Procedure

+- Go to Administrations > API Keys.
+- Click Add API Key.
+- Configure the API key to use the role with the 'Run file scan via SDK' permission.
+- Verify that the API key is associated with the region you plan to use.
+- Set an expiry time for the API key and make a record of it for future reference.

-## Installation
+## Installing the SDK

 Install the File Security SDK package with pip: